powlam/coordinates/README.md

 A LatLngAltitude is a 3D point in geographic coordinates: latitude, longitude, and altitude.

 * **Altitude** is measured in meters.
 Positive values indicate heights above ground level, and negative values indicate depths below the ground surface.

+## LatLngBounds class

+A LatLngBounds instance represents a rectangle in geographical coordinates, including one that crosses the 180-degree longitudinal meridian.

 # Features